 About Policy Kitchen

-Expert input by Alpan Raval (Wadhwani AI) in Bangalore, India
+Expert input by Alpan Raval (Wadhwani AI) at swissnex Bangalore, India

-Expert input by Amir Banifatemi (XPRIZE) in Geneva, Switzerland
+Expert input by Amir Banifatemi (XPRIZE, AI Commons) at the AI For Good Global Summit 2018, Geneva, Switzerland

 Informal conversations with Uli Sigg (former Ambassador) in Zurich, Switzerland